Veer-Zaara: Analysis

-Soundtrack
+Music

 Veer-Zaara's soundtrack features 11 songs with music based on old and untouched compositions by the late Madan Mohan, as revised by his son Sanjeev Kohli.
 The vocals are provided by Lata Mangeshkar, Jagjit Singh, Udit Narayan, Sonu Nigam, Gurdas Mann, Roop Kumar Rathod, Ahmed and Mohammed Hussain and Pritha Mazumder.
 The lyrics were written by Javed Akhtar.
-Kohli found Mohan's unused recordings in his cupboard shortly after his death, which was then used for Veer-Zaara upon Chopra's insistence.
-Mangeshkar used to sing with Madan Mohan; according to Chopra, upon coming for the recording, with tears in her eyes, Lata Mangeshkar told him, "Madan Mohan was like my brother.
-You [Chopra] are like my brother.
-I feel I have gone back in the past".
-The soundtrack of Veer-Zaara was released on CD, LP record and on Audio DVD.
-Yash Raj Music also released complete background music of Veer-Zaara titled "The Love Legend Themes – Instrumental".
-After the soundtrack release, Chopra did not allow radio-stations to air its songs to generate curiosity.

-In a soundtrack review, Syed Firdaus Ashraf of Rediff.com states, "It will disappoint you at first, but if you listen to it repeatedly, the music will grow on you."
-Ashraf felt that "Kyon Hawa", sung by Sonu Nigam, was the best song in the album.
-Derek Elley of Variety agrees with Ashraf on the first point, writing, "While not instantly hummable, they do the job effectively."
-In a review of "Tere Liye", a Sify editor writes, "Madan Mohan's mastery with tunes is quite apparent in this number, parts of which are used often in the movie."
-Joginder Tuteja of Bollywood Hungama rated it 4 stars out of 5, writing, "Veer-Zaara is a mixed bag varying from a rich collection of love songs to emotional tracks to a patriotic number, a qawwali, a folk song and a ghazal.
-While the first half of the album is instantly appealing the second half will slowly grow on you."
-A reviewer for the BBC applauded the album, calling it "unique and special".
+The soundtrack was released by YRF Music on 18 September 2004.

 Mohan was nominated for the Best Music Director at the 50th Filmfare Awards, and won the Best Music Director at the 6th IIFA Awards.
 Akhtar got nominated for the Best Lyricist at the 50th Filmfare Awards for "Aisa Des Hai Mera", "Main Yahaan Hoon" and "Tere Liye", winning for "Tere Liye"; he also received a nomination for the IIFA Award for Best Lyricist for "Tere Liye".
 It was the highest-selling music album of the year in India, with sales of around 3 million units.